hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 ### The lovely things about fish

-I've noticed a couple of major pros after using the fish shell for quite a while:
+I've noticed a couple of major pros:

 - The Vim keybindings are more precise.
 In bash, I would struggle with doing edits to my commands in `NORMAL` mode.
 This doesn't happen on fish, and I can easily perform the required edits without messing up my texts.
 - The default prompt is customizable in an intuitive way, so my need for [starship](https://starship.rs) was essentially gone (though I am still using it).